shobhitka/shobhitka.github.io/about.md

 # Legal Disclaimer

-All opinions expressed in this site are mine alone and do not imply opinions by Intel Corporation or any of its subsidaries.
+All opinions expressed in this site are mine alone and do not imply opinions by Amazon or any of its subsidaries.
 All the content shared on this site is governed by [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/)

 {% if jekyll.environment == 'production' %}
 {% include analytics.html %}